iamdtang/skaterdav85.github.io/teaching/2018/assignments/gmail-part-2.md

 ## A `StarButton` Component

-Create a component with the following API:
+Create a `StarButton` component with the following API:

 ```hbs
 {% raw %}